Our glossary is designed to be a friendly guide to help you understand investing terms in a clear and concise way.

 The tax is charged on any gain that arises between purchase and sale at a rate that varies according to that individual’s income tax bracket.

 Our cash-flow modelling tool helps to answer important financial questions, such as when you can afford to retire or how much wealth you can pass on.
+You can find out more about how this works as part of our Wealth Planning service.

 A Child Trust Fund is a long-term tax-free savings account for a child if they were born between 1 September 2002 and 2 January 2011 and were living in the UK.
-They were replaced by Junior ISA on the 3rd January 2011.
+They were replaced by the Junior ISA on the 3rd January 2011.

 Compound interest is the ability to earn interest on interest.